alanstlc/Matlab/Audio_Display/README.md

 My diploma work from 2013.
-Audio Display GUI for testing localization with binaural hearing + it's testing interface.
+Audio Display GUI for testing localization with binaural hearing + its testing interface.